MicrosoftDocs/power-platform/power-platform/well-architected/security/data-classification.md

 Classification should influence your architectural decisions.

 Microsoft Purview provides visibility into data assets throughout your organization.
-For more information, see [What is Microsoft Purview?](/purview/purview).
+For more information, see [Learn about Microsoft Purview](/purview/purview).

 Microsoft Purview Data Map enables automated data discovery and sensitive data classification.
 The integration between Microsoft Purview and Microsoft Dataverse will help you better understand and govern your business applications data estate, safeguard that data, and improve their risk and compliance posture.

 With this integration, you can:

-- Create a holistic, up-to-date data map across Microsoft Dynamics 365, Microsoft Power Platform, and other sources supported by Microsoft Purview.
+- Create a holistic, up-to-date data map across Microsoft Dynamics 365, Power Platform, and other sources supported by Microsoft Purview.
 - Automatically classify data assets based on built-in system classifications or user-defined custom classifications, to help identify and understand sensitive data.
 - Empower data consumers to discover valuable, trustworthy data.
 - Enable data curators and security administrators to manage and keep data estate secure, reduce data exposure, and better protect sensitive data.